 • Passing another vehicle at a railroad grade crossing

-• Failing to give proper signal
+• Failing to give a proper signal

-• Failure to yield right-of-way when merging onto a highway
+• Failure to yield right of way when merging onto a highway

 • Passing two vehicles abreast